First released version

-Procession was formed late in 1967 by Brian Peacock and Mick Rogers, members of Normie Rowe’s band The Playboys, after Normie was drafted into the Australian Army.
+Procession was formed by Brian Peacock – the composer of Penelope – and Mick Rogers.
+They were members of Normie Rowe’s band The Playboys when Normie was drafted into the Australian Army.

 Procession was an innovative, experimental band.
-On their first single, the a cappella Anthem (1968, #7 Melbourne), Milesago quotes Go-set's Lily Brett: The backing track is all vocal; all the intricate sounds usually provided by bass, rhythm and lead guitars, organ and drums, are mimicked by the voices of The Procession; with a sad, almost cynical, message sung through and over the involved backing.
+Milesago quotes Go-Set’s Lily Brett on their first single, Anthem (1968, #7 Melbourne): The backing track is all vocal; all the intricate sounds usually provided by bass, rhythm and lead guitars, organ and drums, are mimicked by the voices of The Procession; with a sad, almost cynical, message sung through and over the involved backing.

-Reference: I have drawn mainly on Milesago’s history of Procession by Nick Warburton which explores every detail of the band’s history, but any errors of interpretation here are mine.
+1. Milesago’s history of Procession by Nick Warburton explores every detail of the band’s history.